tom-seddon/bin/README.md

 penultimate one.
 Handy if Time Machine backs up a ton of stuff, and you're not sure why.

+## dtruss.tom

+More than somewhat reminiscent of dtruss, but it's in Python, and the dtrace bits are in their own file so it can work a bit better with Emacs.

+Also calls `sudo` for you.

+## annotate_dtruss_output

+Takes in output from dtruss or dtruss.tom, and outputs it annotated with the odd useful bit:

+- for a few key syscalls that take an fd, note the path (when it can be determined)
+- add symbolic names for whatever flags/modes/etc. I've found myself in need of

+May not (yet...) parse every possible type of dtruss output.

 # TextScripts/

 Various text-processing scripts for use with a text editor.